Skip to main content

 Brain Plasticity

-Our brain's connections are dynamic and constantly evolving to integrate our life experiences and learning.
-While there are critical periods of brain plasticity in childhood, our brains remain plastic even into adulthood.
-Most adult neural network remodeling involves the recycling of synapses, the points of connection between neurons.
+Our brain’s connections are dynamic and constantly evolving to assimilate our life experiences and learning.
+Although there are critical periods of brain plasticity during childhood, our brains remain plastic even in adulthood.
+Most remodelling of neural networks in adults involves recycling synapses – the connection points between neurons.
 Glial cells also play a critical role in brain plasticity.
-They are highly mobile in the brain and can be recruited from specific sites in the brain to sculpt synaptic connections.
+They are highly mobile in the brain and can be recruited from specific parts of the brain in order to form new synaptic connections.

-The study of this "brain plasticity" is a field of study in which researchers at the Brain Institute are pioneering.
-Alberto BACCI’s team is studying microcircuits in the cerebral cortex, particularly synapses between different types of neurons, leading to specific circuits in the cerebral cortex.
+The researchers at Paris Brain Institute are pioneers in ‘brain plasticity’.
+Alberto Bacci’s team is studying microcircuits in the cerebral cortex, particularly synapses between different types of neurons, leading to specific circuits in the brain cortex.

-The objective of Nicolas RENIER’s team is to study the mechanisms controlling the dynamics of extension of neuronal processes in the adult brain, to generate new knowledge on the interaction of neurons and the vascular system during plasticity processes, and to develop a map of neuronal markers and whole-brain connections.
+Meanwhile, Nicolas Renier’s team is focused on studying the mechanisms that control the processes involved in neuronal extensions in adult brains, to uncover new knowledge about how neurons interact, about the vascular system during plasticity processes and to map neuronal markers and whole-brain connections.

-The processing of sensory information is a fundamental characteristic of our brain that is crucial to our daily actions.
-Most of this rather essential brain function relies on the performance of its fundamental functional unit composed by the neuron and its synaptic connections.
-The goal of Nelson REBOLA’s team is to study the cellular and molecular mechanisms that influence how our brain processes sensory information and ultimately drive our behaviour.
+Processing sensory information is a fundamental function of our brains, and it is vital for our day-to-day actions.
+Most of this essential brain function relies on its fundamental functional unit, consisting of the neuron and its synaptic connections.
+Nelson Rebola’s team focuses on studying the cellular and molecular mechanisms that influence how our brains process sensory information, and which ultimately drive our behaviours.

 Our news on the subject